Comprehensive Analyses - Six Times a Year!

 - Studies of planning, policy, or political action aimed at controlling or changing environments or behavior.

-Manuscripts of approximately 25 double-spaced pages, following the style of the Publication Manual of the American Psychological Association (6th ed.), should be submitted on-line to
+Manuscripts of approximately 25 double-spaced pages (not including references, tables, or figures), following the style of the Publication Manual of the American Psychological Association (6th ed.), should be submitted on-line to

 Word documents to upload should include a 100- to 150-word abstract and 4 to 5 keywords, and tables and figures should be on separate pages.